aharalabMeiji/fireplaceAharaLab/README.md

 ## fireplaceAharaLab

 This is an application on a AI-platform fireplace for Hearthstone.
-This needs python 3.8, hearthstone 5.23.4, and fireplace 0.1.
+This needs python 3.8+, hearthstone 5.23.4+.
+Almost all cards are prepared here.

+The latest version is 24.4.3 for standard battle, 24.6.2 for battlegrounds.

+Classic battle is available [here](https://github.com/aharalabMeiji/fireplaceAharaLab/releases/tag/competition3)

 ## card implementations
 {'neutral','hunter','mage','druid','warrior'}.{'aoo','scholomance','darkmoon fair','barrens','stormwind','alterac'} (Dec.
 2021)